She is not an AI assistant. She is the system that holds your family's life.

 AI as a tool for presence, not replacement.

 The goal of Homeschool ManagedClara is not a replacement for the parent.
 She is a relief system for the parent.
 The irreplaceable things, the relationship, the curiosity, the values, the love, those belong to the parent.
-Clara holds the list so the parent can hold the child.
+Clara holds the system so the parent can hold the child.

 What I believe this product will do for families.